 Adding voucher (promo) codes for your mobile or web app

 Voucher codes (or promo codes) are a useful way of providing a single-use subscription-style service without needing to set up authentication APIs.
-The user simply receives the code from you and gains access to the content you make available under that voucher code.
-This means that if you wanted to give the user access to just one edition, you could.
-Equally you could give them access to every edition - its up to you.
-Anyone with an unredeemed code will gain access, but the codes are not designed as a substitute for setting up a personal account with your publication.
+The user receives the code from you and gains access to the content that you make available under that voucher code.
+If you want to give the user access to just one edition, you can.
+Equally, you could give them access to every edition - it's up to you.
+Users will remain signed in until any of; the code expires, they're using an incognito browser, or clearing their cookies after using the code.

-Go to the Pugpig Distribution Service site and sign in using your credentials.
+Go to your Pugpig Distribution Service site and sign in using your credentials.

-- Go to the Voucher Codes addon.
+- Go to your Voucher Codes addon.
 This is located in the main left toolbar under "Third Party Subs"

 Under "Offers", create an offer group by filling out the following:

-- Valid days is the number of days the code is valid for once it has been redeemed (optional).
+- Valid days - is the number of days the code is valid for after it has been redeemed (optional).
 If left empty it will not expire unless the user uninstalls the app.

 Valid regex - insert the edition key that you want the code to be able to redeem here in brackets “(-)”.
 If more than one, separate with “|” (optional).
 If not set to a specific key(s), the code will work for all editions.

 - To find the edition key you need to go to Content Sources > Main Content Feed, then click on the edition you want, and the key will display at the top of the page, after 'Edition:'.

 - Active from / Active to - the dates the code is active for regardless of whether it is redeemed or not.
 If the code is not redeemed in this prescribed timeframe, then the user will lose access (optional).